relab/thesis-proposals/2023/narwhal-hotstuff.md

-# Implementation of the Narwhal mempool
+# Implementation of the Narwhal Mempool

 ## Administrative